wplib/wplib-box/FAQ.md

 <a id="flush-cache"></a>
 ### How do I Flush the Redis Persistent Object Cache?
-If you need to test with the persistent object cache, but you are running into the need to flush a corrupted cache can simply run the following command from your host's command line:
+If you need to test with the persistent object cache, but you are running into the need to flush a corrupted cache you can simply run the following command from your host's command line:

     vagrant ssh
     redis-cli